From 2019 to 2020, worldwide exports of surveying equipment decreased in value by -16.8%.

 Overtaking the United States of America in 2019, Germany generated the highest surplus in the international trade of survey equipment.
 In turn, this positive cashflow confirms Germany’s strong competitive advantage for this specific product category.

-The United Arab Emirates and Saudi Arabia incurred the highest deficits in the international trade of surveying equipment.
-In turn, this negative cashflow highlights the UAE’s and Saudi’s strong competitive disadvantages for this specific product category but also signals opportunities for survey equipment-supplying countries that help satisfy the powerful demand.
+Saudi Arabia and the United Arab Emirates incurred the highest deficits in the international trade of surveying equipment.
+In turn, this negative cashflow highlights Saudi’s and the UAE’s strong competitive disadvantages for this specific product category but also signals opportunities for survey equipment-supplying countries that help satisfy the powerful demand.

 Survey Equipment Companies